-Twice during the semester, you will complete an in-class test assessing your comprehension of the material covered in the lectures and readings before that date.
-Both tests will consist of short and long-answer written questions.
-More information about the format and expectations for these tests will be posted on Quercus and reviewed in class.
+Once during the semester, you will complete an applied learning activity assessing your comprehension of the material covered in the lectures and readings before that date.
+This will consist of short and long-answer written questions.
+More information about the format and expectations for this applied learning activity will be posted on Quercus and reviewed in class.